MangoFizz/balltze/docs/features/engine/loading-screen.md

 # Loading screen

-## Description

 Adds a loading screen similar to the one from the Original Xbox version of the game.

-!!! info
 The loading screen also helps to prevent the game from freezing or timing out on multiplayer games when loading maps with a lot of tags or when plugins perform heavy operations during the loading process.
 Is recommended to keep this feature enabled.

 Thanks to [@SnowyMouse](https://github.com/SnowyMouse) for the [shader](https://gist.github.com/SnowyMouse/eb7558d2e036e4becbc764501d99a703) that was used to create the loading screen effect. :frog: